exercism/common-lisp/exercises/concept/gigasecond-anniversary/.docs/introduction.md

 - *minutes*: an integer between 0 and 59
 - *hour*: an integer between 0 and 23
 - *date*: an integer between 1 and 31 (upper limit actually depends upon month and year obviously)
-- *month*: and integer between 1 and 12
+- *month*: an integer between 1 and 12
 - *year*: an integer indicating the year.
 - *day of week*: an integer between 0 and 6.
 0 means Monday, 1 means Tuesday etc. ...
 6 means Sunday.
 - *daylight saving time flag*: true value indicates DST is in effect.